Cape Krusenstern National Monument

 WILDLIFE

 Over 150 species of migratory birds come from all over the world to Cape Krusenstern to nest, where vast wetlands provide food, water, and shelter during the summer months.
-Musk oxen, brown bears, caribou, and moose can also be seen in the monument.
+Musk oxen, brown bears, caribou, and moose can also be seen in the area.

 LANDSCAPE